Law Office Of Ben Carrasco PLLC 1

 Property Classification Under Texas Law

 Texas is a community property state, meaning most assets acquired during the marriage are presumed to be owned equally by both spouses.
-However, equal does not necessarily mean 50/50 — the court divides property in a manner it deems just and right, based on numerous financial and personal factors.
+However, equal does not necessarily mean 50/50 — the court divides property in a manner it deems just and right, taking into account numerous financial and personal factors.

 Community Property: Assets acquired by either spouse during the marriage, including income, investments, and real estate.